-5 Artists Who Have Painted Queen Elizabeth II
+5 Artists Who Painted Queen Elizabeth II

-5 Artists Who Have Captured The Queen
+5 Artists Who Have Painted The Queen

 Nicky Philipps painted the Queen in 2011 and Princes William and Harry in 2008.
 Her portrait of the Queen hangs to the left of the throne in the Throne Room at Buckingham Palace and her portrait of the Princes is in the National Portrait Gallery.